wp-plugins/jssor-slider/readme.txt

 == Description ==
 Creating slideshows with WordPress Jssor Slider is fast and easy.
 Simply upload images from the admin or drag and drop them into place, set slide captions, links and description fields all from one page, use the provided shortcode or template include to easily embed slideshows in your blog.
-A demo can be found here [here](http://phpcentre.net/wordpress-jssor-slider/)
+A demo can be found [here](http://phpcentre.net/wordpress-jssor-slider/)

 = Plugin Features =
 * Simple, easy to use interface – perfect for individual users.